Text Size

 A retrospective exhibition of the works of Tadashi Moriya (1912–2003), the distinctive Japanese painter who designed costumes for the film “Rashomon” and contributed to its winning the Venice International Film Festival award, will be held in eastern Japan for the first time in 30 years.

-Moriya, a direct disciple of the master historical painter Seison Maeda, deeply absorbed classical art and the cultures of East and West through experiences including studying in Italy and serving as chief supervisor for the reproduction of the Mural-painting in the tumulus Takamatsu-zuka.
+Moriya, a direct disciple of the master historical painter Seison Maeda, deeply absorbed classical art and the cultures of East and West through experiences including studying in Italy and serving for the reproduction of the Mural-painting in the tumulus Takamatsu-zuka.

 This exhibition focuses on two themes: “Courtly Culture,” which gained prominence after Seison's death as a groundbreaking style, and “East-West Cultural Exchange,” depicting figures from turbulent eras.
 Centered on his Inten Exhibition works—which blend rigorous historical research with modern interpretations—it brings together approximately 100 pieces, including previously unseen works and archival materials.